fhyy/MF2063-ESS-NW-CAR/cfg_bbb/README.md

 # resolv.conf

-Depending on how BeagleBone connects to the Internet, it might sometimes require knowledge of where it can find a resolv Internet addresses.
+Depending on how BeagleBone connects to the Internet, it might sometimes require knowledge of where it can resolve Internet addresses (URLs).
 This file configures the BeagleBone to use Google's public DNS server, which should be enough for most cases.
 The file should reside in /etc/resolv.conf.